Textualize/textual/docs/introduction.md

 ### Get the code

-If you want to try the finished Stopwatch app and following along with the code first make sure you have [textual installed](getting_started.md) then check out the [Textual](https://github.com/Textualize/textual) GitHub repository:
+If you want to try the finished Stopwatch app and follow along with the code, first make sure you have [Textual installed](getting_started.md) and then check out the [Textual](https://github.com/Textualize/textual) GitHub repository:

 === "HTTPS"